AyrtonB/AyrtonB/README.md

 <br>

 I'm a PhD student working within the Energy Systems & AI Lab at the UCL Energy Institute, my research focuses on new techniques for forecasting electricity prices and wind power to aid in optimisation of wind farm operation.
-Before my PhD I received a bachelors in Chemical Engineering and masters in Energy Systems & Data Analytics.
+Before starting my PhD I received a bachelors in Chemical Engineering and masters in Energy Systems & Data Analytics.
 Alongside my research I help teach statistics, programming, and GIS to masters students at the UCL Energy Institute.

 * 🎓 PhD student at the UCL Energy & AI Lab
 * ⚡ Organiser, participant, and winner of energy hackathons